Join 11,000+ other food lovers enjoying weekly recipes.

 • 2 Tbsp cocoa powder

-• 16 oz Cool whip or heavy whipping cream
+• 16 oz Cool Whip or whipped heavy cream

 Instructions